numba/llvmlite/docs/source/admin-guide/install.rst

    into your library, then set the environment variable ``LLVMLITE_CXX_STATIC_LINK`` to non-zero.

 #.
-Linux/GNU GCC toolchain only: By default llvmlite will enforce the use of the
+Unix only: By default llvmlite will enforce the use of the same RTTI flags as
-   same RTTI flags as the LLVM build against which it is linking.
+   the LLVM build against which it is linking.
 This can be overridden by setting the environment variable ``LLVMLITE_USE_RTTI`` to either ``ON`` to use RTTI, or ``OFF`` to not use RTTI.
 This is not a boolean flag as there are 3 states, ``ON``, ``OFF`` and not set, which is the default so as to inherit from LLVM.

 #.
-Linux/GNU GCC toolchain only: By default llvmlite will use link-time
+Unix only: By default llvmlite will use link-time optimisation.
+It is known
-   optimisation.
-It is known that there are bugs in some GCC variants on some platforms in relation to this option.
+   that there are bugs in some GCC variants on some platforms in relation to this option.
 To prevent the use of link-time optimisation set the environment variable ``LLVMLITE_FLTO`` to zero.

 #.
 Numba maintainers only: As part of QA for the packages shipped to PyPI and
    on the Anaconda Numba channel, the environment variable